apache/apisix/docs/en/latest/control-api.md

 #
 -->

-In Apache APISIX API Gateway, the control API is used to:
+In Apache APISIX, the control API is used to:

 * Expose the internal state of APISIX.
 * Control the behavior of a single, isolated APISIX data plane.